Acute myeloid leukemia

 - trisomy 21 8

-AML tends to present with vague and nonspecific symptoms such as fatigue and is most commonly revealed on full blood count tests, where anemia, thrombocytopenia, and/or neutropenia are demonstrated 2,4.
+Acute myeloid leukemia tends to present with vague and non-specific symptoms such as fatigue and is most commonly revealed on full blood count tests, where anemia, thrombocytopenia, and/or neutropenia are demonstrated 2,4.

 Described symptoms associated with bone marrow failure include 4: